Israel Putnam: Early military service

-In 1755, at the age of 37, Putnam was one of the first men in Connecticut to sign up to serve as a private in the militia in the French and Indian War.
-During the war, he would be successively promoted to second lieutenant, captain, major, lieutenant colonel, and colonel.
-As a company captain, Putnam served with Robert Rogers, who would gain fame as the commander of Rogers' Rangers, and the two of them had various exploits together, in one of which Putnam saved Rogers' life.
+Putnam was one of the first men in Connecticut in 1755 to sign up to serve as a private in the militia in the French and Indian War at age 37.
+Over the course of the war, he was promoted to second lieutenant, captain, major, lieutenant colonel, and colonel.
+He served with Robert Rogers, who gained fame as the commander of Rogers' Rangers, and the two of them had various exploits together, in one of which Putnam saved Rogers' life.
 Putnam's reputation for courage was made famous by his participation in the war.
 It was said that "Rogers always sent, but Putnam led his men to action."

-In 1757, the Rangers were stationed on an island off Fort Edward (village), New York Fort Edward.
+In 1757, the Rangers were stationed on an island off Fort Edward.
 The following February, Putnam and his Rangers were still on Roger's Island when fire broke out in the row of barracks nearest the magazine.
 The danger of an explosion was imminent, but Putnam took a position on the roof and poured bucket after bucket of water upon the flames, only descending when the buildings fell only a few feet from the magazine.
 In spite of his severe wounds, he continued to fight the fire, dashing water upon the magazine until the fire was under control.
 He was laid up for a month due to burns and exposure.

-Putnam was captured on August 8, 1758, by Kahnawake (Mohawk people) Native Americans from a mission settlement south of Montreal during a military campaign near Crown Point in Province of New York New York.
+Putnam was captured on August 8, 1758, by Kahnawake Indians from a mission settlement south of Montreal during a military campaign near Crown Point in New York.
 He was saved from being ritually burned alive by a rainstorm and the last-minute intervention of a French officer.